Sports Medical Certificate Online

 France, Italy, and other countries: what you need to know

 Medical certificate requirements differ significantly between countries.
-France recently introduced a digital alternative for some events, while Italy maintains the strictest requirements in Europe.
+France now offers a paid digital alternative for some events, while Italy maintains the strictest requirements in Europe.

 | Country | Certificate required? | Additional tests | Key details |